Dana (South Korean singer)

-After she took a break for almost two-years, Dana returned with debuting as a member of girl group The Grace in April 2005.
+After she took a break for music scene almost two-years, Dana returned with debuting as a member of girl group The Grace in April 2005.
 Through the group's career, they releases and performs music in Korean and Japanese with a total of three studio albums.
 In mid 2010, the group's halted all their activities and focusing their own activities.
 In July 2011, the groups returned with formed duo sub-unit Dana & Sunday with only released single "One More Chance" before also took a break.

 Dana returned in musical theatre with cast in Daejanggeum Season Three, Rock of Ages, The Three Musketeers in 2010.
 Following this, she earned a number of roles, appearing in the notably musical Catch Me If You Can (2012), Bonnie and Clyde (2013), The Great Gatsby Re:Boot (2016).
-In 2016, Dana later returned to the music industry with promoting her single "Touch You" through released under SM Station.
+In 2016, Dana later returned to the music scene with released her single "Touch You" through SM Station.

 Career

-2001–2003: Career Beginnings
+2000–2003: Career beginnings

 Prior to debuting in a girl group, she promoted as an actress in popular boyband H.O.T's Age of Peace movie and in Kangta's "Polaris" music video.

 Starting off as a solo artist under Lee Soo Man's SM Entertainment label, Dana was labeled the "next BoA".

 In 2001, she released her fairly successful debut single "Sesang kkeut kkaji" (Until The end of The World), which was an adapted song of "Tell Me No More Lies" composed by European songwriter Stefan Aberg.
 She followed up with "Diamond", a pop/dance track featuring Jung Yunho (U-Know, who eventually became a member of TVXQ in 2003).

 Her career blossomed and was furthered through appearances on variety shows, such as X-Man, as well as playing a main role in the sitcom Nonstop.
 Her second album "Maybe" was released in 2003; however, it sold poorly.
 From that point on, she disappeared from the music industry (aside from SMTOWN collaborations) until the debut of The Grace.